gabriel-rodriguez-garcia/TS-AD-with-2D-CAEs/README.md

 For basic modifications change the values of the argument parser variables.

 - Train a new model: If you want to train a completely new model then just make sure that mode='new_encoding' and run the main script.
 Also make sure to choose one of the available encodings.
-The encoded data has to be
+Here is an example:

+argp = parser.parse_args(
+    ['--path_data','../Part1_Encoding',
+     '--mode','new_encoding',
+     '--dataset','training',
+     '--cycles','500000',
+     '--conv_kernel_size_1','4',
+     '--conv_stride_1','2',
+     '--pool_kernel_size','2',
+     '--pool_stride','2',
+     '--nr_channels_1','32',
+     '--bottleneck_size','160',
+     '--batch_size','100',
+     '--batch_size_testing','50',
+     '--performance_eval_steps','10',
+     '--checkpoint_save_steps','10000',
+     '--encoding','GAF'])

+  In this case a new model is trained on GAF data.
+The model will perform 50'000 gradient descent steps using 100 encoding images in each iteration.
+The Loss gets computed after every 10 iterations and a checkpoint of the graph is saved after 10'000 iterations.
+To inspect the loss or the graph use tensorboard by running the following command in terminal: tensorboard --logdir=<absolute path to tensorboard summary>